Joel Silveira: Life and career

-After the 1964 coup d'etat, he was arrested twice, during the Castelo Branco government and five times during the Médici government.
+After the 1964 coup d'état, he was arrested twice, during the Castelo Branco government and five times during the Médici government.
 "Three by the Army, one by the Navy and the other by the Air Force, but just for a day."
 They asked me some questions and they sent me away.
 The questions were always the same, a stupid thing: "Are you a Communist?"
 I said, "I'm not a communist, I do not belong to the Communist Party.
 You are tired of knowing that I am socialist, democratic."

 Silveira published around 40 books.
 He was awarded the Machado de Assis lifetime achievement award from the Academia Brasileira de Letras, in 1998.
 He also won the Líbero Badaró, Esso Especial, Jabuti and Golfinho de Ouro (Golden Dolphin) awards.

 Joel Silveira lived in Copacabana, Rio de Janeiro, until his death, in 2007.